BIOTECH-7005-BIOINF-3000

 Practicals for transcriptome assembly

 There are three parts to the transcriptome assembly in this Prac.
-Please follow the instructions in order, because some commands will rely on the results from previous commands.
+Please follow the instructions in order, because later commands will rely on the results from previous commands.
 Feel free to talk to tutors/instructors if you have a problem/question.
+We’re here to help & love to talk about these types of analysis.

 Part 1, Setup and data preparation